 High Tunnel Program

-The Garrett Soil Conservation District has helped quite a number of farmers in Garrett County build high tunnels by administering grant funding for cost-share.
+The Garrett Soil Conservation District has helped quite a number of farmers in Garrett County build high tunnels through the EQIP and TEAMS cost-share programs.
 High Tunnels allow for extending growing and the growing of crops that may be harder to grow in our area.

-The high tunnel program is funded mainly through EQIP.
 Funds are extremely limited and competitive throughout the state.
 Therefore, local farmers need to be aware that generally there is a waiting list, and even if you qualify, funding may not happen for several years, or at all.
-But there is great news for this year.

-During years when funds are limited, applications are ranked according to the impact the tunnel will make on conservation and the community.
+Applications are ranked according to the impact the tunnel will make on conservation and the community.
 Those receiving a first-time tunnel are ranked higher than those requesting a second tunnel.
 For a more detailed understanding of how EQIP works, please visit our EQIP Funding page.
-For this year, applications are not being ranked as strongly because of the large amount of funding resources.
-Therefore, those who already have a tunnel have a good chance of getting a second one right now.
-That is not always the case.

 Individuals receiving cost-share funding for a high tunnel will have to grow their crops in the ground inside of the tunnel, as opposed to in pots or containers.
 This is a requirement for the program.